-- Bake the cookies for 10-12 minutes until edges are slightly browned.
-Mine take 10 minutes exactly.
-The centers will still appear very soft, but the cookies will set as they cool.
-You can also press a few more chips into the tops of the cookies at this point (the chips will melt down and stick from the warm cookies).
+- Bake the cookies for 10-12 minutes until edges are lightly browned.
+The centers will still appear very soft, but the cookies will continue to set as they cool.
+You can press a few more chips into the tops of the cookies at this point (the chips will stick because the cookies are still warm).

-- Allow the cookies to cool on the baking sheet for 4 minutes and transfer to a wire rack to cool completely.
+- Allow the cookies to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3-4 days.
 Allow to come to room temperature and continue with step 4.
 Baked cookies freeze well – up to three months.
 Unbaked cookie dough balls freeze well – up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

 - Cake Mix: You can use funfetti cake mix and leave out the sprinkles called for in this recipe.
 I usually use vanilla cake mix.
 Remember, you only need 1 and 1/4 cups of dry mix.
 Not the whole box.
 Gluten free cake mix is not recommended.